 If you've any advice of your own for getting more out of the new Arena over the next week or two, share your tips in the comments!

-- The best Hero first picks in order are: Warlock, Warrior, Druid, Rogue, Priest, Paladin, Hunter, Mage, Shaman.
+- The best Hero first picks in order are: Paladin, Warrior, Priest, Warlock, Shaman, Hunter, Druid, Rogue, Mage

-- The best Hero second picks in order are: Warlock, Rogue, Druid, Mage, Warrior, Paladin, Hunter, Priest, Shaman.
+- The best Hero second picks in order are: Warlock, Paladin, Shaman, Druid, Warrior, Rogue, Mage, Hunter.

 Dual-class Arena tier list

-There are two sites we typically look to for help when it comes to building our own Arena decks: The Lightforge and HearthArena.
+If you’re looking to push your Arena drafts to the next level, we recommend using draft helper sites.
+There are two popular ones used by professional players and streamers: The Lightforge and HearthArena.
 Each one contains a list of cards that have been assigned a certain relative power-rating to help you make the right choices during the drafting process.

 Tier lists of this nature are a little divisive, as many players feel they take much of the skill out of a fundamental aspect of the Arena challenge.
-Unfortunately, pretty much everyone's using them these days and so you're unavoidably putting yourself at a disadvantage by not making use of them yourself - certainly if you’re a new player.
+A lot of people are using them these days and so you're unavoidably putting yourself at a disadvantage by not using them - especially if you’re a new player.